vchapple17/dockerserver/README.md

 transfer files then run something like...

-  sudo docker exec -it profile composer --working-dir=/project_files/profile install
+  sudo docker exec -it portfolio composer --working-dir=/project_files/portfolio install

-  docker exec -it profile yarn --cwd /project_files/profile install
+  docker exec -it portfolio yarn --cwd /project_files/portfolio install

-  docker exec -it profile yarn --cwd /project_files/profile encore production --progress
+  docker exec -it portfolio yarn --cwd /project_files/portfolio encore production --progress

 ### What is this repository for? ###